DevRishiJain/backend-CirclePay/README.md

 ## Contact

-If you have any questions or feedback, please contact the project maintainer at [your-email@example.com](mailto:devrishijain07@gmail.com).
+If you have any questions or feedback, please contact the project maintainer at [Dev Rishi Jain](mailto:devrishijain07@gmail.com).

 ---